 FURNACE HUMIDIFIER TAKES CARE OF LOW HUMIDITY AT WINTER TIMES

-A furnace humidifier is not a luxury but rather a necessity during cold winter month.
+A furnace humidifier is not a luxury, but rather a necessity during cold winter month.
 A low humidity can cause or make worse health issues.
 Also, low humidity can cause damage to the furniture, floors, musical tools.
-In 4-5 month that winter lasts, a humidifier can keep humidity at acceptable level which make a difference in quality of your life.
+In 4-5 months that winter lasts, a humidifier can keep humidity at acceptable level which makes a difference in quality of your life.

 BYPASS FLOW THROUGH HUMIDIFIER

 The most common type of furnace humidifiers installed is bypass flow thru type of humidifier.
 Most often the humidifier itself is installed on the return air duct.
 Hot air from the duct above the furnace (plenum) through the ByPass duct goes into the humidifier.
 Where it picks up water vapours and delivers them into the return duct.
 From there humidity get distributed throughout the entire house.